-- Q1.
-Do you agree that the renewal fee should rise from £72 to £76? - Q2.
-Do you agree that the scrutiny fee for applicants from approved courses should rise from £50 to £53? - Q3.
-Do you agree that applicants from approved courses should continue to receive a 50% discount on registration fees for the first two years? - Q4.
-Do you agree that the readmission fee should rise from £182 to £191? - Q5.
-Do you agree that we should continue not to charge the higher readmission fee if we receive an application for readmission within one month of a registrant being lapsed from the Register? - Q6.
-Do you agree that the restoration fee should rise from £182 to £191? - Q7.
-Do you agree that the scrutiny fee for international and EEA applications should rise from £400 to £420? - Q8.
-Do you agree that the scrutiny fee for grandparenting applications should increase from £400 to £420? - Q9.
-We would welcome any comments on the attached draft rules
+Q1.
+Do you agree that the renewal fee should rise from £72 to £76?

+Q2.
+Do you agree that the scrutiny fee for applicants from approved courses should rise from £50 to £53?

+Q3.
+Do you agree that applicants from approved courses should continue to receive a 50% discount on registration fees for the first two years?

+Q4.
+Do you agree that the readmission fee should rise from $\pounds182$ to $\pounds191?$

+Q5.
+Do you agree that we should continue not to charge the higher readmission fee if we receive an application for readmission within one month of a registrant being lapsed from the Register?

+Q6.
+Do you agree that the restoration fee should rise from £182 to £191?

+Q7.
+Do you agree that the scrutiny fee for international and EEA applications should rise from £400 to £420?

+Q8.
+Do you agree that the scrutiny fee for grandparenting applications should increase from £400 to £420?

+Q9.
+Do you have any further comments on our proposals?